 Select 6 to 8 Flagship Models

-No need to release 30 references: a strategy inspired by Sézane capsules (limited collections) shows that a short and desirable offering works better.
+There's no need to release 30 references: a strategy inspired by Sézane capsules (limited collections) shows that a short and desirable offering works better.

 6 to 8 targeted models = more clarity for the customer + less dead stock + stronger storytelling.

-Quality Materials and Production
+Materials and Quality Production

-Choose Suitable and Sustainable Materials
+Choose Suitable and Durable Materials

 • Nylon (polyamide): quick-drying, soft touch, good elasticity.